when-moon/balanceChecker/README.md

 # ballanceChecker
-basic web3 application to read ETH ballances
+basic web3 application to read ETH ballances as a POC for web3